MaxWutw/2022TISF_Utilizing_semi_supervised_learning_to_do_galaxy_morphological_classification/README.md

 - matplotlib == 3.4.2
 - numpy == 1.19.5
 - opencv-python == 4.5.3 <br>
-You can utilize \'pip3 install -r requirements.txt' to
+You can utilize `pip3 install -r requirements.txt` to
 ## Abstract
 In this study, in order to classify the pictures of galaxies automatically, we have built a model of convolutional neural networks (CNN).
 With the optimized VGG-16